fsantanna-no/p2p-tml-paper/rita-24/response.md

 of the section:

 > <...>
-> Figure 1 compares three selected works regarding these aspects.
+> "Figure 1 compares three selected works regarding these aspects.
 We now
 > discuss these works with respect to the three aspects, while comparing with
 > our approach.
 At the end of this section, we also provide initial details on
-> how our middleware works.
+> how our middleware works."

 ### Comment J.5